L-36.com

 waves are the significant wave height - the average of the highest 1/3 of the wave spectrum.
 Occasional wave height is the average of the highest 1/10 of the wave spectrum.

-Friday night - Northeast winds 5 to 10 knots.
-Showers with a chance of Thunderstorms in the evening, then showers likely overnight.
+Wednesday night - Northeast winds 5 to 10 knots becoming east.
+A chance of showers.
 Waves 1 foot or less.

 winds and waves higher in and near Thunderstorms.